sanehirakenji/sanehirakenji.github.io/essays/final-project-idea.md

   <li>Allow people in emergency situations to find other users who may be able to give them a ride through the "Fast Ride" feature.</li>
 </ol>

+Regarding the first usage of CarpoolUH, the drivers and riders pages will be nearly identical with the only difference being the content of the page itself.
+Both pages will contain all profiles listed under their respective roles.
+The top of the pages will also allow the user to filter out the list of profiles to fit their requested times or place.
+Clicking on any of the listed profiles will take the user to that user's specific profile page.
+The drivers page will have an exclusive section that asks the user if they are in need of a fast ride, and will link them to the "Fast Ride" page.

+The second usage of CarpoolUH is a little more complicated in that

 # Mockup Page Ideas
 Some possible mockup pages include: